irebernardidev/Footwear-Fusion/TESTING.md

-All other warnings, errors, and problems on Gitpod's flake 8 are resolved.
+All other warnings, errors, and problems on VSCode's flake 8 are resolved.
 To add more validation to the code, I also used [Pep8 Online](http://pep8online.com/checkresult), and all codes passed the PEP8 requirements.
 <br/>
 ## **Lighthouse Testing**